-I am comfortable with both, however I feel that verbal communication is more effective.
-When you speak to someone directly, you will be able to see their body language toward the communication.
+I am comfortable with both types of communication.
+However, I feel that verbal communication is more effective.
+That’s because when you speak to someone directly, you will be able to see their body language toward the discussion.
 You are also able to address questions/concerns faster than in written communication.

-Its difficult to make the decision to let an employee go.
+It’s difficult to take the decision to let an employee go.
 However, if they are not performing the way that they should be, it is the right decision.
 It is never easy to make a decision that will impact a person’s life.

 I have not received criticism on the same area over and over.
 I’m always open to personal and professional growth and welcome any opportunity to improve.
 When I receive criticism, I work on improving that aspect and furthering my growth.